hajjiinnn/startup/README.md

 After running the pull command, your development clone and the GitHub clone are now the same.

+## Reverting Bad Changes

+1. use `git log` to find the hashcode for the commit you want to reset or keep
+2. hard reset your repo using one of the following commands:
+`git reset --hard <hashcode>` will delete all file changes/commits after the chosen commit
+`git reset --soft <hashcode>` will delete all commits after this point, but keep all file changes after the chosen commit
+`git revert <hashcode>` will delete a chosen commit and its file changes, but will keep the commits before and after the deleted commit

 ## Handling merge conflicts

 By pushing and pulling often, everyone keeps an up to date copy of the repository.
 This is important so that you don't run into merging problems caused by two peers modifying the exact same code.
 Merging only becomes something you have to deal with when two people modify the exact same line of code.
 However, when you have two peers working together you are always going to have a merge conflict at some point in time and so let's discuss how to handle this.